Marek-Chalabis/Stock-buyer-microservices/controller_server/README.md

 # Controller server
-> Microservice responsible for creating trade fills from gathered data and sending them to position server.
+> Microservice responsible for creating trade fills from gathered data and sending them to reporter.

 ## Table of contents